rithika-7799/epoch/README.md

-# epoch
+# Epoch
 A platform to analyse, visualize stocks.
-Also runs a stock market simualtion to experiment and  practice stock amrket operations
+Also runs a stock market simualtion to experiment and practice stock market operations.